Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/README.md

 shiny::runApp(appDir = "inst/app.R")
 ```

-To run this app via Docker, in the directory where the `Dockerfile` is, execute the following in your command shell (instructions for iOS):
+You can run this app via Docker.
+In the directory where the `Dockerfile` is, execute the following in your command shell (instructions for iOS):

 ```shell